 When you are looking for a network cable on a roll, you will have to decide whether you want a cable with a smooth or rigid core.
 However, confusion often arises, and we frequently receive questions about this choice.
 The confusion is usually due to the terminology of "rigid cable" and "smooth cable."
 The terms rigid (Solid) or smooth (Stranded) are related to the core of the cable and do not indicate flexibility, as is often thought.
 Therefore, in this blog, we explain the differences and when you should choose a UTP cable with a smooth or rigid core.

-Difference between a Smooth and Rigid Cable:
+Difference between a Flexible and Rigid Cable:

 As briefly explained in the introduction, smooth or rigid relates to the core of the cable.
 UTP cables consist of four separate pairs of conductors, visible when the cable jacket is stripped.
 Each of these four pairs also has a "cable jacket" in different colors.
 The copper wiring transmitting the data signals is ultimately embedded in these four pairs.
 This is where the difference between a smooth and rigid core lies.